valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

 This is the last data structure we use in our program, and is extremely easy to grasp since there is an equivalent in almost every programming language out
 there: Hashes.
-Redis Hashes are basically like Ruby or Python hashes, a collection of fields associated with values:
+Hashes are basically like Ruby or Python hashes, a collection of fields associated with values:

     HMSET myuser name Salvatore surname Sanfilippo country Italy